The Elm Trees Of London

 Elms figure heavily in English art poetry and literature.
 John Constable is perhaps the most noted painter of elms.
 He has left us a remarkable record of the great trees that once peppered Hampstead Heath.
 Meanwhile, writers as diverse as Sylvia Plath, Lousie Gluck and Aldous Huxley have penned odes to the trees.
 More recently, Carol Anne Duffy has written verse about English elms, which namechecks the Seven Sisters and mourns the

-“great, masterpiece trees,
+“great, masterpiece trees, who were overwhelmed”

 Since ancient times, the elm has held associations with death and the supernatural — perhaps because of the tree’s ability to resurrect itself from a stump.
 Coffins were commonly made from elm wood, as was the notorious ‘Tyburn Tree’ gallows in London.
 The related wych elm, though probably deriving its name from a word meaning ‘supple’, continues the uncanny theme.